JonathanGiles/azure-sdk-readme-refresh/demo-3/README.md

 ## Getting started

 The Azure SDK for Java offers a comprehensive collection of libraries, all of which are conveniently accessible on Maven Central under the [com.azure](https://central.sonatype.com/namespace/com.azure) namespace.
 The `azure-data-appconfiguration` library is available [here on Maven Central][maven_package].
 In addition to this, the library is also referenced in the `azure-sdk-bom`, making it easier for you to navigate and locate the latest versions of all libraries.
-It is *highly* recommended to use the Azure SDK BOM to manage your dependencies.
+Microsoft Azure SDK best practice is to use the Azure SDK BOM to manage your dependencies.
 To use the Azure SDK BOM, follow our [Maven][bom_maven] and [Gradle][bom_gradle] docs.
 With the Azure SDK for Java BOM, you would add the following to your Maven *pom.xml* file:

 ```xml
 <dependencyManagement>